roto5296/heroku-buildpack-libxml2/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) of libxml2.

-Unfortunately libxml2-2.7.6 has a nasty bug when using Nokogiri, this builpack includes version 2.7.7 which fixes the bug.
+Unfortunately libxml2-2.7.6 has a [nasty bug][1] when using Nokogiri, this builpack includes version 2.7.7 which fixes the bug.

 Usage